Fact-checked by the onlinepaydaynews.com editorial team

 Beyond the Score: What Else Issuers Check

-Key Takeaway: A FICO score of 670 marks the practical threshold for a smooth secured card graduation upgrade.
+A FICO score of 670 marks the practical threshold for a smooth secured card graduation upgrade.
 Below that, issuers may approve but with higher APRs or lower credit limits, per myFICO’s published scoring tiers.
+Getting approved at 630 is not the same as getting good terms.

 How Do You Actually Execute the Upgrade?

 The secured card graduation upgrade process follows a clear sequence: confirm eligibility, choose your path (automatic vs. requested), and verify your deposit return.
-Skipping any step risks leaving money on the table or damaging your score.
+Skipping any step risks leaving money on the table or damaging the score you built.

-First, pull your free credit reports from AnnualCreditReport.com, the only federally authorized source.
+Start by pulling your free credit reports from AnnualCreditReport.com, the only federally authorized source.
 Confirm there are no derogatory marks, missed payments, or errors before initiating a graduation request.
-Errors on your report can suppress your score artificially and result in a denial.
+Errors on your report can suppress your score artificially and result in a denial that has nothing to do with your actual credit behavior.

 Step-by-Step Upgrade Checklist

-2. Review your account history — ensure zero missed payments in the past 12 months.
+- Review your account history, ensure zero missed payments in the past 12 months.

-5. Ask explicitly about your security deposit return timeline — typically 2–10 business days after approval.
+- Ask explicitly about your security deposit return timeline, typically 2–10 business days after approval.

-Key Takeaway: Requesting a product change — not a new application — is the right mechanism for a secured card graduation upgrade.
+Requesting a product change, not a new application, is the right mechanism for a secured card graduation upgrade.
 This preserves account age and avoids an unnecessary hard inquiry, protecting the score you spent 12+ months building.
 Verify the process with your issuer before acting.

 What Happens to Your Security Deposit at Graduation?